 Campus Security departments at each of the institutions in the University of Hawai'i system are independently administered.
-At Leeward CC, security services provided to the Pearl City and the Wai'anae Moku center are under the executive oversight of the Vice Chancellor of Administrative Services.
+At Leeward CC, security services provided to the Pearl City campus, the Wai'anae Moku center, and the Wahiawā center are under the executive oversight of the Vice Chancellor of Administrative Services.